-Decision Logs
+Decision Making

-It is imperative Investigators at all levels are able to articulate their reasons for decisions they make.
+It is imperative investigators at all levels are able to articulate their reasons for significant decisions they make.
 Decision making is the mental (cognitive) process that results in a specific course of action among several alternatives.
 Decision making is a defining and essential leadership skill (CYA: Can you articulate?).

 The duty to articulate key decisions made regarding the speed, flow and direction of an IIO investigation will fall to the members of the Command Triangle.
 On a daily basis, it is the Primary Investigator who controls the speed, flow and direction.
-To assist in giving testimony about why and when specific decisions were made during a lengthy investigation, the use of a Decision Log can be extremely beneficial and should be considered on all files and will normally be completed by the Primary Investigator.
+To assist in giving testimony about why and when specific decisions were made during a lengthy investigation, the use of a Decision Log can be extremely beneficial.

 Decision Logs do not replace the need for taking investigational notes or the proper documentation of investigational briefings.
 Decision Logs do, however, provide a place within a file where key decisions can be located and easily reviewed when preparing to give testimony in court.
 They will also provide a place where a person moving into a leadership role in an ongoing investigation can find a record of what decisions had previously been made.
 Key decisions should be recorded in a clear, concise manner including all factors and rationale that were considered in the decision-making process.
-If the decision was made as a result of a consultative process, the Decision Log should reflect who was involved in that process.
+If the decision was made as a result of a consultative process, the log should reflect who was involved in that process.